Purple-Pirate/ticketmanager/README.md

-You got it!
-Here is that clean, professional README.md content again.
-You can copy this and paste it into your README.md file in the root of your project.

 🚀 Real-Time Kanban Board
 A professional-grade, full-stack Kanban board built with Next.js, Tailwind CSS, and Supabase.
 This project features real-time synchronization across multiple devices, a custom-built dropdown system, and a high-end dark mode UI with dynamic glows.